renatog33/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 ## Projects:
 ***
 - [Car Insurance][iq]
-- [Twenty One][21]
+- [Twenty-One][21]

 ### Car Insurance
-This project is anMVC web application that mimis a car insurance website.
-It takes a user's input on policy information and calculates a quote based onbusiness logic.
+This project is an MVC web application that mimics a car insurance website.
+It takes a user's input on policy information and calculates a quote based on business logic.
 There is also an admin page that allows staff to view all of the quotes that have been generated.

 ### Twenty One
 This project was to create the game of Blackjack ("21") as a console application.
 The program understands the rules of the game and has components of exception handling.